 See also paragraphs 5 and 6 of Section 220.09, "Code of Ethics," as it relates to consensual relationships.

-Since sexual harassment has been ruled a form of sexual discrimination, the SUNY Cortland Discrimination Complaint Procedure is available to all accusers.
+Since sexual harassment has been ruled a form of sexual discrimination, the Complaint Procedure for the Review of Allegations of Unlawful Discrimination is available to all accusers.
 The procedure is available for informal resolution of complaints before more formal steps are taken.

-Use of the SUNY Cortland Discrimination Complaint Procedure in no way deprives a student or employee of the right to use other internal processes or to file with external enforcement agencies.
-The SUNY Cortland Complaint Procedure is outlined in Chapter 850.
+Use of the Complaint Procedure for the Review of Allegations of Unlawful Discrimination in no way deprives a student or employee of the right to use other internal processes or to file with external enforcement agencies.
+The Complaint Procedure for the Review of Allegations of Unlawful Discrimination is outlined in Chapter 850.

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 It states: